Akarsh25/Lighting-IOT/README.md

 in its database.
 GWtoCloudJsonTest.py is run by RaspberryPi to send the light status details to the cloud.

-The file format used for traserring data is JSON, publishing and subscribing data is done through mosquitto mqtt broker.
+The file format used for transferring data is JSON, publishing and subscribing data is done through mosquitto mqtt broker.